-Southfield Parks and Recreation offer many athletic and league opportunities for all ages.
-They include golf, basketball, softball, baseball, soccer, tennis, football, futsal, volleyball, ice skating, hockey, swimming; just to name a few.
-These activities are available for people of all ages and abilities.
+Southfield Parks and Recreation offers many athletic opportunities for all ages and abilities.
+This includes golf, basketball, softball, baseball, soccer, tennis, football, futsal, volleyball, ice skating, hockey, swimming; just to name a few.

 The City of Southfield is the home of Michigan's first baseball field for children with any physical or mental disability.
 The Easterseals Miracle League of Michigan is a is a charitable organization that provides children with mental and/or physical challenges an opportunity to play baseball as team members in an organized league.
 Other adaptive programs include wheelchair basketball, golf, and tennis.
 In addition to the many athletic programs offered by the Southfield Parks and Recreation Department, some programs are made available due to partnering with community youth sports organizations.
 These programs take place at both City and school facilities.